diva1525-ahav/gemini-ai-api-project/README.md

 By: Diva Angeline S. I. S

-A compilation of Gemini AI projects
+A compilation of Gemini AI Chatbot projects

 ## List of Projects